 Anxiety and optimism both arise from our anticipation of personally meaningful future events.
 Sometimes this anticipation is also fuelled by thematically similar past events.
 As human beings we all ride the thoroughbred horse that is our bright creative mind.
 If we do so without a bridle, the horse is in charge and we go wherever it goes.
 As you know well, this thoroughbred can be superbly creative and emotion-evoking on both the positive and the negative side of the spectrum.
 Dr. Cochrane works to help his clients create a bridle that will enable them to gain reliable control over their thoroughbred mind.
 This is not always an easy undertaking but the results are definitely worth the effort.

 Posttraumatic Stress Disorder

 Until the DSM-5 was published in 2013, PTSD was included in the Anxiety Disorders section of the manual.
-PTSD definitely is a form of anxiety but now it stands on its own in the DSM-5.
+PTSD definitely is a form of anxiety but now it stands on its own in the DSM-5-TR.
 Dr. Cochrane works with clients suffering with various degrees of PTSD arising from motor vehicle accidents, first responder incidents and other potentially traumatizing situations.

 Education and Career Assessments

 Dr. Cochrane gives interested clients the Jackson Vocational Interest Inventory which is a standardized measure that compares the client’s item responses to a large sample of people who have indicated that they are happy in their chosen career.
 The client’s profile will show him or her the career or cluster of careers in which the client is most likely to be happy and those where he or she is least likely to be happy.
 During the follow-up session, Dr. Cochrane also checks the client’s level of self-worth which is the foundation upon which he or she will make decisions about the JVII results.